lucaxbandini/VisageGuard/README.md

 # Before You Run...

+- You will be locked out of your PC.
+VisageGuard will stop when this happens so you can get back into your PC.
+Don't worry about getting locked out.

 - On versions past 0.16, pressing "Start" before enrolling a user will automatically lock your PC.

 - Versions 0.18 and 0.19 are a little weird with detecting known faces.
 If either gives you problems, use version 0.17 or 0.17.1